formidablejs/formidablejs.org/docs/verification.md

 Next, you can start styling your email.

-> Note: Formidable publishes layout tags for all of its email mailable classes in the `resources/views/mail/vendor` directory, you may use these tags in your custom email, or modify the tags instead of creating a new custom verification email. <br/> If you don't see this directory, you may run: `craftsman publish --package=@formidablejs/mailer --tag="components,config"` to publish the tags.
+> Note: Formidable publishes layout tags for all of its email mailable classes in the `resources/views/mail/vendor` directory, you may use these tags in your custom email, or modify the tags instead of creating a new custom verification email. <br/> If you don't see this directory, you may run: `node craftsman package:publish --package=@formidablejs/mailer --tag=components,config` to publish the tags.

 #### Email Verification URL